Craig Hughes – Partner and Head of Offshore services

 HMRC apply a strict statutory residence test (SRT) to determine when an individual starts and stops being a UK tax resident.
 Our in-depth understanding of the SRT rules enables us to advise on the optimal timings for arrival / departure from the UK to minimise their UK tax exposure.
 Examples include:

-A UK resident client who was about to sell their UK property prior to emigrating to Dubai.
-Appropriate planning allowed the client to significantly alter their UK tax exposure.
+A UK resident client who was about to sell her UK property prior to emigrating to Dubai.
+Appropriate planning allowed the client to significantly alter her UK tax exposure.

-A client who lived in Hong Kong, but spent significant time in the UK, was in danger of triggering UK tax resident status and increasing their UK tax exposure overnight.
-We were able to advise them on the maximum number of days they could spend in the UK and still remain non-tax resident, thereby avoiding the costly implications of accidentally triggering UK tax residency.
+A client who lived in Hong Kong, but spent significant time in the UK, was in danger of triggering UK tax resident status and increasing his UK tax exposure overnight.
+We were able to advise him on the maximum number of days he could spend in the UK and still remain non-tax resident, thereby avoiding the costly implications of accidentally triggering UK tax residency.

 Requirement to Correct